Basics of Food Dehydration

 With the renewed interest in gardening and natural foods and because of the high cost of commercially dried products, drying foods at home is becoming popular again.
 Drying is not difficult, but it does take time and a lot of attention.
 Although there are different drying methods, the guidelines remain the same.

-Although solar drying is a popular and very inexpensive method, Illinois does not have a suitable climate for it.
+Although solar drying is a popular and very inexpensive method, some areas do not have a suitable climate for it.
 Dependable solar dehydration of foods requires 3 to 5 consecutive days when the temperature is 95 degrees F. and the humidity is very low.
-The average relative humidity in central Illinois on days with 95 degrees F. temperatures is usually 86 percent.
-Solar drying is thus not feasible.

 Drying food in the oven of a kitchen range, on the other hand, can be very expensive.
 In an electric oven, drying food has been found to be nine to twelve times as costly as canning it.
 Food dehydrators are less expensive to operate but are only useful for a few months of the year.
 A convection oven can be the most economical investment if the proper model is chosen.
 A convection oven that has a controllable temperature starting at 120 degrees F. and a continuous operation feature rather than a timer-controlled one will function quite well as a dehydrator during the gardening months.
 For the rest of the year it can be used as a tabletop oven.